julianeon/julianeon/repo_guide.md

 # About

-This is a guide to my repositories on GitHub.
+This is a guide to my repositories on GitHub, linked to from my [profile](./README.md).

 Most of them are in JavaScript.